More at rubyonrails.org:

 config.active_record.encryption.key_derivation_salt = ENV["ACTIVE_RECORD_ENCRYPTION_KEY_DERIVATION_SALT"]

 2.2.
-Declaration of Encrypted Attributes
+Declare Encrypted Attributes

 class Article < ApplicationRecord